 - Our policy lasts 30 days.
 If 30 days have gone by since your purchase, unfortunately we can’t offer you a refund or exchange.
 To be eligible for a return, your item must be unused and in the same condition that you received it.
 It must also be in the original packaging.
 If the item was opened, the return will be subject to a 15% inspection and restocking fee.
 Please read policy in its entirety: Return Policy

 - For all products made by Astrohaus, we warrant them to be free of defects in parts, materials, and workmanship for a period of 90 days from date of shipment.
 For all products NOT made by Astrohaus, the original manufacturers warranty applies unless otherwise specified.
 Please read policy in its entirety: Return Policy.

 - What languages does the Freewrite support?

-- At the time of this writing, we have committed support for the following languages: Currently Available: Bulgarian, Colemak (EN), Czech, Danish, Dutch, Dvorak (EN), English Int, French, French (Belgium), French (Canda), French (Swiss), German, German (Neo), Greek (Modern), Italian, Norwegian, Polish, Portuguese, Russian, Spanish, and Turkish Coming Soon: Hungarian.
+- At the time of this writing, we have committed support for the following languages: Currently Available: Arabic, Bulgarian, Chinese, Colemak (EN), Czech, Danish, Dutch, Dvorak (EN), English Int, French, French (Belgium), French (Canada), French (Swiss), German, German (Neo), Greek (Modern), Hebrew, Italian, Japanese, Korean, Latvian, Norwegian, Polish, Portuguese, Russian, Spanish, Swedish, Turkish Coming Soon: Hungarian.
 Write to us at Hello@astrohaus.com if your language isnt currently supported.

 - Where do I select the language of my Freewrite?